tdunning/t-digest/README.md

 You have to have Java 1.8 to compile and run this code.
 You will also need maven (3+ preferred) to compile and test this software.
-In order to build the images that go into the theory paper, you will need R.
+In order to build the figures that go into the theory paper, you will need R.
 In order to format the paper, you will need latex.
 Pre-built pdf versions of all figures and papers are provided so you won't need latex if you don't need to make changes to these documents.